 If the list of benefits looks attractive enough for your startup, you can start planning the development of your MVP.
 Here are some tips that can help you during the app development process:

 - Perform market research.
 From time to time, our ideas seem to be the brightest.
 In such a case, brief market research can lower you from heaven to earth.
 The reasons may vary.
 Some ideas simply don’t fit the market needs.
 Sometimes, there’s already a time-tested solution implementing the same functionality.
 Therefore, you should conduct surveys to increase your success chances.
 Check what apps your competitors are offering, how users react on provided features, and what they lack the most.
+Read about a business analyst’s role in startups to learn how such a specialist can perform all these tasks for you.

 - Outline your ideas.
 Now, it’s time to brainstorm your ideas.
 Based on the info collected on the previous stage, you can define if there are any chances for your ideas to become successful.
 Write down what your product can offer to users, how they can benefit from it, why would they choose it among the other options, and so on.